 As marketers, we like to know where traffic is coming from.

-Or rather… We need to know…
+We need to know!

 Unfortunately, 77.5% of buyers share links through dark social channels.

 Dark social isn’t going anywhere.
 If anything, it's only set to grow.
 So knowing where your traffic is coming from is important for future campaigns and why we need to bring dark social traffic out into the light.

 When you know where your traffic is coming from, you can pinpoint how popular a specific topic or article is and do more of it.

-The majority of shares come from mobile, and they’re said to account for 53% of click backs; that’s not counting desktop.
+The majority of shares come from mobile, and they’re said to account for 53% of click-backs; that’s not counting desktop.

-So, when you’re having a look at your attribution software, and you notice you had a spike in traffic on one day but not the next, dark social might be the reason.
+So, when you’re having a look at your attribution software, and you notice you had a spike in traffic on one day but not the next, dark social traffic might be the reason.

 Dark social can help you collect intent on your customers’ interests at specific points in their buyer journeys.
 You can use this information to:

-Think about how successful word of mouth marketing is?
+Think about how successful word-of-mouth marketing is.

 It's the same with dark social.
 Even if it's being done in a way you can't track - it's still happening!

-Watch Chris Walker, CEO @ Refine Labs and Alice de Courcy, CMO @ Cognism, discuss the dark funnel 👇
+Watch Chris Walker, CEO @ Refine Labs, and Alice de Courcy, CMO @ Cognism, discuss the dark funnel 👇

 How do you harness the power of dark social?